todorovboris/todorovboris/README.md

 ## 🔭 Other Interests:
-- Love the active lifestyle, spent time while hiking in the mountains, bikes, mountain bikes and running
+- Love the active lifestyle, spent time while hiking in the mountains, running, bikinkg and mountain bikes.